Discover the world through travel & beyond!

 Street Performers

-Wander through the French Quarter long enough and you're sure to stumble across street musicians.
-Jackson Square is a good bet if you're looking for buskers entertaining crowds for tips.
+Wander through the French Quarter long enough, and you’re sure to stumble across street musicians.
+Jackson Square is a good bet if you’re looking for buskers entertaining crowds for tips.

 Jazz band playing in Jackson Square New Orleans